Wilfred/bfc/docs/optimisations.md

 ## Cell Bounds Analysis

-BF programs can use up to 100,000 cells, all of which must be zero-initialised.
+bfc provides programs with [up to 100,000 cells](/docs/compliance), all of which must be zero-initialised.
 However, most programs don't use the whole range.

 bfc uses static analysis to work out how many cells a BF program may